finopsfoundation/framework/_capabilities/manage-anomalies.md

 tags:
 - tag1
 - tag2
-capability-domains:
+framework-domain-list:
+- domain-name
+- domain-name
+framework-capability-title: Manage Anomalies
+framework-capability-desc: A description for this capability.
+member-practioner-list:
-- Domain-1
+- practitioner_name
+member-vendor-list:
-- Domain-2
+- vendor_member_name
-order: 1
+order: 3

 ---

 # Manage Anomalies

----

 ## Domains
 _x-ref to the FinOps Domain(s) to which this Capability corresponds_